 Suzanne and her family were living in Daraa in 2011, the site of the first protests of the Arab Spring in Syria.
 She remembers shelling and armed men going house-to-house.
-She remembers how scared her four young children were.
-Get the facts about the Syria crisis ▸
+She also remembers how scared her four young children were.

-When Suzanne and her family first arrived in Lebanon, they depended on some of her husband’s distant relatives who lived in and around Beirut for shelter.
+When it became too dangerous to send the children to school, they knew they had to flee.
+She and her family left for Lebanon, where distant relatives living in and around Beirut could help them find shelter.
 The family was in the first wave of refugees from Syria, and it was unclear how to set up a life in this new country.

 The transition was difficult for the children.
 Rayan, 11 at the time, had always been an A student.
 In Lebanon, she struggled because of the new curriculum.
 Lessons were taught not only in Arabic, but in French, which she didn’t speak.
 Additionally, she had missed almost a year of school as the family moved around Syria and Lebanon.

-Suzanne says Rayan would cry in frustration at times, “because she couldn't understand, or because she wanted to put in more effort but couldn't.
-I told her, ‘If you want to do something, if you want the distinction, if you want to learn French, even though it's hard, you can do it.
+Suzanne says Rayan would cry in frustration at times, “because she couldn't understand.
+I told her, ‘If you want to learn French, even though it's hard, you can do it.
 Nothing is impossible, you just have to work a bit harder to achieve what you want.’”

-Leaders of a local organization that partners with Mercy Corps got to know Suzanne through her work with those two girls.
+Leaders of a local organisation that partners with Mercy Corps got to know Suzanne through her work with those two girls.
 They recommended her as a coach for the women’s groups.

 Why investing in changemakers makes sense

-On this day in the informal settlement, Suzanne teaches the mothers about positive parenting.
-In upcoming meetings, they will focus on issues families with older children face, such as child labor, gender-based violence, and early marriage.
+These days in the settlement, Suzanne teaches the mothers about positive parenting.
+In their next meeting, the group will focus on issues families with older children face, such as child labour, gender-based violence, and early marriage.